cardano-foundation/CIPs/CIP-0114/README.md

 ## Motivation: why is this CIP necessary?

-This CIP is motivated by the problems outlined in [CPS-xxxx].
+This CIP is motivated by the problems outlined in [CPS-0014].

 ## Specification